googlemaps/google-maps-services-js/README.md

 > **Note**: The two libraries do not share any methods or interfaces.

-The primary difference is `@google/maps` exposes a public method that takes individual paramaters as arguments while `@googlemaps/google-maps-services-js` exposes methods that take `params`, `headers`, `body`, `instance`(see [Axios](https://github.com/axios/axios)).
+The primary difference is `@google/maps` exposes a public method that takes individual parameters as arguments while `@googlemaps/google-maps-services-js` exposes methods that take `params`, `headers`, `body`, `instance`(see [Axios](https://github.com/axios/axios)).
 This allows direct access to the transport layer without the complexity that was inherent in the old library.
 Below are two examples.

 ### Old (`@google/maps`):
 ```js